-21.7 Absence Due To Required Attendance in Court
+21.7.
+Absence Due To Required Attendance in Court

-Said absence from duty will be with full pay to a maximum of eight (8) hours for each day the worker serves on the jury or testifies as a witness in a criminal case, other than as a defendant, including necessary travel time.
+- Said absence from duty will be with full pay to a maximum of eight (8) hours for each day the worker serves on the jury or testifies as a witness in a criminal case, other than as a defendant, including necessary travel time.
 As a condition of receiving such full pay, the worker must remit to the County Treasurer, through the worker’s department head within fifteen (15) days after receipt, all fees received except those specifically allowed for mileage and expenses.

-Attendance in Court in connection with a worker’s usual official duties or in connection with a case in which the County of San Mateo is a party, together with travel time necessarily involved, shall not be considered absence from duty within the meaning of this Section.
+- Attendance in Court in connection with a worker’s usual official duties or in connection with a case in which the County of San Mateo is a party, together with travel time necessarily involved, shall not be considered absence from duty within the meaning of this Section.

-An employee required to appear in court in a matter unrelated to his or her County job duties or because of civil or administrative proceedings that he or she initiated does not receive compensation for time spent related to those proceedings.
+- An employee required to appear in court in a matter unrelated to their County job duties or because of civil or administrative proceedings that he or she initiated does not receive compensation for time spent related to those proceedings.
 An employee may request to receive time off using vacation, compensatory, holiday or voluntary time off if accrued balances are available, or will be in an unpaid status, for time spent related to those proceedings.
 This provision does not apply to grievance proceedings pursuant to this MOU, San Mateo County Civil Service Commission proceedings, EAP or Peninsula Conflict Resolution Center (PCRC) mediation proceedings, or administrative proceedings related to the Meyers Milias Brown Act or the MOU between the parties.

-Any fees allowed, except for reimbursement of expenses incurred, shall be remitted to the County Treasurer through the worker’s department head.
+- Any fees allowed, except for reimbursement of expenses incurred, shall be remitted to the County Treasurer through the worker’s department head.

-21.8 Educational Leave of Absence With Pay
+21.8.
+Educational Leave of Absence With Pay

 Educational leave of absence with pay may be granted to workers under the conditions specified in this Section.
 In order to be granted educational leave of absence with pay a worker must submit on the prescribed form a request to the appointing authority containing all information required to evaluate the request.

-ay, after approval of a worker’s application, grant a leave of absence with pay for a maximum of 65 working days during any 52 biweekly pay periods for the purpose of attending a formal training or educational course of study.
+The County may, after approval of a worker’s application, grant a leave of absence with pay for a maximum of 65 working days during any 52 biweekly pay periods for the purpose of attending a formal training or educational course of study.
 Eligibility for such leaves will be limited to workers with at least thirteen (13) biweekly pay periods of continuous service and who are not extra-help, or temporary.
 Such leaves will be granted only in cases where there is a reasonable expectation that the worker’s work performance or value to the County will be enhanced as a result of the course of study.
 Courses taken as part of a program of study for a college undergraduate or graduate degree will be evaluated individually for job relatedness under the above described criteria.
 The workers must agree in writing to continue working for the County for at least the following minimum periods of time after expiration of the leave of absence: